statamic/v2-docs/content/collections/docs/environments.md

 ## Editing environment settings {#editing-environment-settings}

 When an environment setting has been used, it becomes uneditable through the control panel.
-This prevents confusion on where the value is coming from.
+This provides clarity in the UI as to where the value is coming from.